freenas/freenas-docs/userguide/storage.rst

 #endif freenas
 #ifdef truenas
 #.
 Click the disk entry, then the :guilabel:`Offline` button to
     change the disk status to OFFLINE.
-This step is needed to properly remove the device from the pool and to prevent swap issues.
+This step removes the device from the pool and to prevent swap issues.
     Click the disk :guilabel:`Offline` button and pull the disk.
 If there is no :guilabel:`Offline` button but only a :guilabel:`Replace` button, the disk is already offlined and this